Bolokhovians: Geography

-According to Niketas Choniates's chronicle, "the Vlachs, who had heard rumors" of the escape of Andronikos Komnenus (a rebellious cousin of the Byzantine Emperor Manuel I), captured him in 1164 at the borders of Halych.

 History

-The Hypatian Chronicle first refers to "Bolokhovian princes" when documenting a war between Daniil Romanovich, Prince of Halych and Volhynia, and the Hungarians in 1231.
+The Hypatian Chronicle first refers to "Bolokhovian princes" when documenting a war between Daniel Romanovich, the prince of Galicia–Volhynia, and the Hungarians in 1231.
 The Bolokhovian princes fought in alliance with the Hungarians.
-The Bolokhovian princes supported a rebellion against Daniil Romanovich, and they besieged an important stronghold, Kamianets-Podilskyi, in 1233 or 1235.
-However, the princes were captured and brought to the court of Daniil Romanovich in Vladimir.
-When Mikhail, Prince of Chernigov, and Iziaslav, Prince of Novgorod-Seversk, requested their release, they referred to Bolokhovian princes as their "brothers".
+They supported a rebellion against Daniel Romanovich, and they besieged an important stronghold, Kamianets-Podilskyi, in 1233 or 1235 and also in 1236.
+However, the princes were captured and brought to the court of Daniel Romanovich in Vladimir.
+When Mikhail, the prince of Chernigov, and Iziaslav, the prince of Novgorod-Seversk, requested their release, they referred to Bolokhovian princes as their "brothers".

 After the Mongols destroyed Kiev in 1240, the Mongols moving westward did not attack the "Bolokhovian Land".
 However, they did force the Bolokhovians to supply their army with crops.
 At the same time, the Bolokhovian princes fled to the Duchy of Masovia (now in Poland).
 They promised Duke Bolesław I of Masovia that they would accept his suzerainty, but the duke captured them.
-They were released after Daniil Romanovich and his brother, Vasilko Romanovich, promised to give Duke Bolesław I many gifts.
+They were released after Daniil Romanovich and his brother, Vasylko Romanovich, promised to give Duke Bolesław I many gifts.

-The Mongol invasion of Rus' did not end the conflicts among the local rulers.
-The Bolokhovian princes supported Rostislav Mikhailovich when he besieged Bakota, a major town held by Daniil Romanovich's officials, in 1241.
-In revenge for the attack, Daniil Romanovich invaded and pillaged the Bolokhovian Land and destroyed their fortified towns.
+The Mongol invasion of Kievan Rus' did not end the conflicts among the local rulers.
+The Bolokhovian princes supported Rostislav Mikhailovich when he besieged Bakota, a major town held by Daniel Romanovich's officials, in 1241.
+In revenge for the attack, Daniel Romanovich invaded and pillaged the Bolokhovian Land and destroyed their fortified towns.
 Archaeological research at Gubin and Kudin, two supposedly Bolokhovian towns, shows that the town walls were dug up by Daniil's army.
-However, no corpses or traces of fire were found, implying that Daniil took the towns' inhabitants to his own principality.
-Their defeat by Daniil's troops in 1257 was the last recorded event of the history of the Bolokhovians.
+However, no corpses or traces of fire were found, implying that Daniel took the towns' inhabitants to his own principality.
+Their defeat by Daniel's troops in 1257 was the last recorded event of the history of the Bolokhovians.